BBYO

-The organization is active in more than 70 regions, in Europe, South Africa, Australia and North America.
-BBYO has more than 75,000 members and over 250,000 alumni, as well as about 800 volunteer advisors.

-BBYO connects Jewish youth with their cultural Jewish roots.
-By using modern technologies and offering innovative possibilities, the organization reaches many young people.

 History

 Early days of BBYO

 AZA's original advisor, Nathan Mnookin, soon left Omaha for his hometown of Kansas City, where he started a similar group with the same name.
 The Omaha group selected a new advisor, Sam Beber, who soon laid out his plans for an international youth movement based on the local AZA model.
-In 1924, the Aleph Tzadik Aleph for Young Men, now an international Jewish fraternity, was formed according to Kubo's plan, with the Omaha and Kansas City chapters receiving the first two charters.
+On May 3, 1924, the Aleph Tzadik Aleph for Young Men, now an international Jewish fraternity, was formed according to Kubo's plan, with the Omaha and Kansas City chapters receiving the first two charters.
 Four chapters were in attendance at the first convention in June 1924, and ten at the second convention the following summer.

 By 1925, AZA had expanded east with dozens of chapters across the country.
 At Beber's urging, B'nai B'rith took up the issue of officially adopting AZA as its junior auxiliary at their national convention in 1925.
 Supported by Henry Monsky, who himself was vying for the B'nai B'rith presidency, the convention adopted a committee report affirming its approval of the organization under B'nai B'rith's jurisdiction.
-Immediately following the convention, B'nai B'rith Executive Committee met and officially adopted AZA, which then became known as the Aleph Zadik Aleph of B'nai B'rith.
+Immediately following the convention, the B'nai B'rith Executive Committee met and officially adopted AZA, which then became known as the Aleph Zadik Aleph of B'nai B'rith.